-PLANT FELLOWS is an international Postdoc fellowship program coordinated by the PSC.
+PLANT FELLOWS was an international Postdoc fellowship program coordinated by the PSC.
 The program supported scholars from around the world between 2012-2016; 13 European and 7 international research institutions and 3 industry partners acted as host organisations.
 PLANT FELLOWS provided some 60 fellowships, training, and mentoring.

 EPSO, the European Plant Science Organisation, is an independet academic organisation currently representing 69 institutional members bringing together more than 200 research institutes, departments and universities from 31 countries in Europe and beyond.

 EPSO's mission is to improve the impact and visibility of plant science in Europe.